 Is it useful or just unnecessary fluff?

-It’s easy to discount the Fibaro Swipe as a bit of a gimmick, particularly as you can use remote controls or wall-mount switches to achieve pretty much the same level of functionality.
+It’s easy to discount the Fibaro Swipe as a bit of a gimmick, particularly as you can use remote controls, wall-mount switches or the Fibaro KeyFob to achieve pretty much the same level of functionality.

 That is only part of the picture (no, pun intended).
 Using a remote requires finding it and remembering the right button combination to complete a series of actions.
 Switches, while simple, don’t allow you to dim lights to preset levels and so will always need adjusting.